DAMARLA-KAMAL-NADH/creditcard/README.md

 # Credit Risk Prediction App
 A Streamlit web app that predicts credit risk using machine learning.
 Users can input financial details to get instant risk assessments with visual explanations

-#Feautures

-* Real-time risk assessment using Logistic Regression Interactive input form for applicant details
-  Visual risk probability meter
-  Model persistence with joblib
-  Deployment-ready configuration
+This web application offers real-time risk assessment powered by a Logistic Regression model.
+Users can input applicant details through an intuitive and interactive form.
+To enhance interpretability, the app includes a visual probability meter that displays the predicted risk level clearly.

 ## Requirements